SSsudhir/Arduino-Scoreboard/README.md

 - Download the Arduino IDE if you have not already, can be installed [here](https://www.arduino.cc/en/Main/Software)
 - Wire your Arduino following the image found below
 ![arduino-wiring-image](resources/ArduinoWiring.png)
-- Change the Arduino Port in `main.py` under the variable `arduino` to reflect your own (you can also change your league of choice here by change the `league` variable).
+- Change the Arduino Port in `main.py` under the variable `port` to reflect your own (you can also change your league of choice here by change the `league` variable).
 If you do not know your port, it can be found following the steps outlined [here](https://www.mathworks.com/help/supportpkg/arduinoio/ug/find-arduino-port-on-windows-mac-and-linux.html)
 - Connect your Arduino to your computer and open the `arduinoSetup.ino` file within the Arduino IDE and ensure you are connected to the board
 - Now simply cd into the `/python` directory of this project and run `python main.py` and enter the duration you would like for this program to run